NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Project Transition Plan/Project Transition Plan.md

    - Our project application is currently deployed through the Heroku account set up for our project team.
 The account is owned and managed by James Quilty, who is the admin for the account.
 He is also the person in charge of the payment of the current subscription plan which allows the application to stay live 24/7.

    - This can be achieved by transferring ownership of the Heroku account with the active deployment to the client.
 The only issue that may occur with this is that the client will need to maintain the paid subscription for the application to stay live 24/7 as it is currently.
+James Quilty needs to be aware of this transfer so he can grant the change of users.

-#### Non-technical Resources
+**Non-technical Resources**

-1. The handover and supporting documents.
+1. The handover documents.

-   - This can be achieved by transferring digital copies of the documents via email, in person, through the GitLab repository, or the package of the project code and code documentation.
+   - This can be achieved by transferring digital copies of the documents via email, in person, through the GitLab repository, or the package of the project code and code documentation with the ELF system.

 ### Schedule